Ventero/FRESteamWorks/README.md

 binary is used to communicate with the Steamworks API.
 For more information on how to build and include this tool, see [the Linux section](#linux).

+## Known Issues ##

+Due to a bug in old versions of the AIR runtime, the runtime will crash as soon as a function is called that returns any of the `com.amanitadesign.steam.*` objects.
+For this reason, FRESteamWorks should only be used with AIR runtimes >= 3.7.

+Flash Builder 4.6 seems to have an issue with detecting classes that implement interfaces inside an ANE, which results in the `FRESteamWorks` class not being visible inside the ANE within Flash Builder when using earlier builds (older than v0.4-19) of the ANE.
+This issue is also fixed in Flash Builder 4.7.

+With older versions of the ANE (older than v0.4-19), running an application including that ANE is not possible in Flash Builder 4.6 on OS X. To fix this issue, simply download to a more recent ANE.

 ## Flash Builder ##

 ### Building ###